Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/migration-guide.md

 In 4.x, `publishEvents` are renamed to `sendEvents` in line with other Azure messaging SDKs such as Event Hubs and Service Bus.
 `sendEvents` doesn't need the EventGrid endpoint because the client already has it.
+The `EventGridEvent` class set `id` to an UUID and `time` to now by default so you don't have to set it.
 ```java
 List<EventGridEvent> eventsList = new ArrayList<>();
 for (int i = 0; i < 5; i++) {